Burton-Taylor romance puts sparkle in diamonds auction

 In her personal life, Taylor's eight marriages, health problems and early advocacy for AIDS patients made her a larger than life figure and the epitome of Hollywood glamour.

-The jewellery auction "was a decision Elizabeth Taylor herself made a few years ago.
+The jewelry auction "was a decision Elizabeth Taylor herself made a few years ago.
 She wanted someone new to enjoy them," Porter said.

 PEARLS AND TIARAS